 HEALTH & WELL-BEING:

-- List of medicine I respond well to, based on ailments, and those I’m allergic to
+- List of medicines I respond well to, based on ailments, and those I’m allergic to

 - List of doctors/specialists I have heard good things about